chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * Cmd+Right Arrow and Cmd+Left Arrow (Ctrl on Windows) step one bookmark at a time forward or backward in the score.
 * To create a bookmark at the position of the base line, click the bookmark tool or press Cmd+b (Ctrl+b on Windows).
 To delete a bookmark move it to the Base Line to cause the Add Bookmark Tool to become a Remove Bookmark Tool.
-* Concert Keyboardist compresses the score vertically to always show the full range of note pitches in the midi file.
-This is because, for playability, all notes must be guaranteed be visible as they scroll through the display.
+* Concert Keyboardist compresses the score vertically to always show the full range of note pitches in the MIDI file.
+This is because for playability, all notes must be guaranteed be visible as they scroll through the display.
 The size of all "note tracks" are adjusted so all that will be needed will fit in the vertical space in the window.
 This means that a score with a wide range of pitches will have narrower tracks than a score with fewer pitches.
 * Because all note pitches are always visible, it's never necessary to scroll vertically.
 * Changing the height of the entire window is the way to change the height of the note tracks.
 * Making the window wider opens more space on the right to see the notes.
 Usually wider is better.
 The base line is always centred in the available width.
-* You can zoom the display horizontally to see more or fewer notes by pressing the left mouse button over the Navigation Bar and dragging up or down.
+* You can zoom the display horizontally to see more or fewer notes by pressing the left mouse button over the Navigation Bar and dragging vertically.
 The Navigation Bar is labeled in the [Overview of The Main Window].
 You can also simultaneously drag horizontally on the navigation bar to move left or right while you zoom.
 Experiment with different amount of zoom for  a given piece of music.
-Zooming out causes the display to scroll slower at a given tempo, which can be easier to play, while zooming in causes it to scroll faster, but improves visibility of note timing and duration.
+Zooming out causes the display to scroll slower at a given tempo which can be easier to play, while zooming in causes it to scroll faster but improves visibility of note timing and duration.
 * Tip: You may actually find it easier to play music with a window that's not too tall.
 This ensures that all notes will appear in the vertical range of your eyes' sharp field of view.
 However editing can be easier on a taller window with wider note bars.
 Try